bixbydevelopers/capsule-sample-shirt/README.md

 Example 1: This works without any prompts if there is only a single item in the cart.
 If multiple items in the cart and none is referenced then user will be prompted to choose an item from the cart.
-If there is no items in the cart then it will just state that there's no items.
+If there is no items in the cart then capsule will just state that there's no items.

 ```
 Change the size to Large